Lissy93/awesome-privacy/README.md

 | Provider | Description |
 | --- | --- |
 **[Privacy.com](https://privacy.com/join/VW7WC)** | Privacy.com has a good reputation, and is the largest virtual card provider in the US.
 Unlike other providers, it is free for personal use (up to 12 cards per month) with no fees, apps and support is good.
 There is a premium is plan for $10/month, with 1% cashback 36 cards/ month
-**[Revolut Premium](https://revolut.ngih.net/Q9jdx)** | Revoult is more of a digital bank account, and identity checks are required to sign up.
+**[Revolut Premium](https://revolut.ngih.net/Q9jdx)** | Revolut is more of a digital bank account, and identity checks are required to sign up.
 Virtual cards only availible on Premium/ Metal accounts, which start at $7/month.
 **[MySudo](https://mysudo.com)** | Much more than just virtual cards, MySudo is a platform for creating compartmentalised identities, each with their own virtual cards, virtual phone numbers, virtual email addresses, messaging, private browsing and more.
 There is a free plan for up to 3 identities, and premium plans start at $0.99/ month
 **[Blur](https://dnt.abine.com/#feature/payments)** | Blur by Abine has virtual card functinality,